muggy8/improbable/from-me-to-me/X1IapY2Y.md

 "What?"
 I found myself blurting out again.

 "How are you going to get anything to eat?
-Your arms aren't even funtional yet and you don't know what's safe to eat around here.
+Your arms aren't even functional yet and you don't know what's safe to eat around here.
 How do you expect me to just let you feed yourself the way you are now?"
 I replied.

 "Do you want me to explain?"
-Phanna asked glairing at me.
+Phanna asked glaring at me.

 "N-no..."
 I quivered.

 "Then I won't.
 However, can I get a few favors out of you?
 I'll need big tub full of water.
-In fact, can we change our whole roof into a pond like the the glass box over there?
-Also, after a bit, I'm going to need you to cut a chunck of my shirt off and leave it in the pool on the roof.
+In fact, can we change as much of our roof as possible into a pond like the the glass box over there?
+Also, after a bit, I'm going to need you to cut a chunk of my shirt off and leave it in the pool on the roof.
 Is that ok?"

 I let out a frustrated sigh but found myself powerless to refuse and ended up accepting Phanna's requests.